William Sawalich

 William Sawalich (born October 3, 2006) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series East, and part-time in the ARCA Menards Series and ARCA Menards Series West, driving the No. 18 Toyota Camry for Joe Gibbs Racing, along with running part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra for TRICON Garage.
-He also competes in various late model events across the United States.
+He last competed full-time in the NASCAR Xfinity Series, driving the No. 18 Toyota GR Supra for Joe Gibbs Racing, part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage, and part-time in the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West, driving the No. 18 Toyota Camry for JGR.
+He is the 2023 and 2024 ARCA Menards Series East champion.

 Racing career

 Early career

 Sawalich began racing at the age of nine, running various midget races, including Sr. Animal's and World Formula.
 From 2017 to 2019, he won several track championships at Little Elko Speedway.

-He moved into legends cars in 2020, winning the INEX Young Lions State Championship in Minnesota.
+Sawalich moved into legends cars in 2020, winning the INEX Young Lions State Championship in Minnesota.
 He scored multiple top fives and podiums during his legends car efforts.
 He won an INEX sanctioned Legends division feature race at Elko Speedway (MN) on August 22, 2020.

 Late models

 Sawalich made the transition to late models in 2021, running nearly a full season in the Carolina Pro Late Model Series.
 Despite missing two races, he finished fourth in the standings, with one win at Carteret County Speedway, and seven top fives.
 Along with that, he continued to run in select legend car races.
 He made his CARS Tour debut at Tri-County Motor Speedway in September, in which he started on the pole.
-He finished 17th after being involved in a late-rate accident.
+He finished seventeenth after being involved in a late-race accident.

 In 2022, Sawalich increased his late model schedule, running in the CARS Tour, the Champion Racing Association, the ARCA Midwest Tour, the Southern Super Series, and the World Series of Asphalt Stock Car Racing.
 In the CARS Tour, Sawalich ran nine races, earning six wins, four of them in row.
 His streak came to an end at Tri-County in September, after he got spun on the last lap by Jake Garcia.

+In 2023, Sawalich won the All American 400 in a controversial ending, after the top eight drivers were eliminated due to fluid on the racetrack, causing them to slip up and hit the wall.
+He also became the youngest driver to win the All American 400.